Vivian Reiss

-Vivian Reiss (born 1952 in New York) is an artist and the owner of the Reiss Gallery in Toronto, Canada.
+Vivian Reiss (born 1952) is an artist and the owner of the Reiss Gallery in Toronto, Canada.
 She still spends time in New York City, but she has lived and worked in Toronto since 1975.
 Reiss is a painter, creator of multimedia performance events and installations, designer of architectural projects, costumes, gardens, and furniture.

 Life and work

 Reiss studied fine art at the School of the Museum of Fine Art in Boston and the Art Institute in Boston.
 She apprenticed under the guidance of Marilyn Powers and Jason Berger at the Direct Vision Atelier in Brookline, Massachusetts.

 Reiss is known for her large-scale oil-on-canvas works.
 Her art work is characterized by vibrancy of colour and expression, as well as complex compositional ideas.
 Reiss has had a long-term interest in still-life, portraiture and landscapes.
 Her subject matter ranges from her own garden, to snow monkeys in Japan, to kewpie dolls, to grazing sheep.

 Her 35 plus years as a career artist includes more than 50 shows, both in Canada and around the world, over 30 of which were one-woman shows.
 Reiss' art work is in numerous collections, including collections of heads of state; the Canadian Embassies in Washington and Paris; and in private and corporate collections in more than 15 countries.